 Objectives

 The fund is supposed to disburse an equal share of its funding for mitigation and adaptation to climate change.
 Within the adaptation window half of the funds shall go to those countries which are the poorest and most affected by climate change.
 The fund should be used strategically to not only fund isolated projects, but that these projects should also have a positive impact on whole sectors (e.g. the energy sector).
 The fund is headed by a Board of 24 members, half of which are coming from industrialized and developing countries, respectively.
-In 2021, France and Mexico are Co-Chairs of the GCF Board.
+In 2025, Botswana and Sweden are Co-Chairs of the GCF Board.

 Key developments